pytorch/executorch/examples/demo-apps/react-native/rnllama/README.md

 8. Run the app: `npx expo run:ios --device` and select a USB connected iOS device

-9. Find the device in finder, and place the exported `.pte` model and the downloaded tokenizer under the app.
+9. Find the device in finder, and place the exported `.pte` model and the downloaded tokenizer under the app

 10. Select the model and tokenizer in the app to start chatting: